umbraco/UmbracoDocs/Getting-Started/Managing-an-Umbraco-project/index.md

 ---
-meta.Title: "Managing an Umbraco project" meta.Description: "This section allows you to investigate the deployment process, the commercial options and how to best plan out an Umbraco project."
+meta.Title: "Managing an Umbraco project"
+description: "This section allows you to investigate the deployment process, the commercial options and how to best plan out an Umbraco project."
 versionFrom: 8.0.0
 ---